 - Alter Your Walking Schedule.
-Walk at odd hours and avoid popular parks or walking paths.
+For dogs who get anxious on walks, consider walking at odd hours and avoid popular parks or walking paths.

 When I had fearful foster dogs, sometimes we avoided walks altogether and just did nosework in the backyard.
 Other times, we took our walks early or on rainy days when no one else was out.

 This is incredibly important because learning is impaired when the brain is stressed.
 You have to take away the scary stuff to truly help your dog!

 Canine Calming Tools: Taking Care of Your Whole Dog

 Part of reducing stress (taking away the monsters) also means giving your dog ancillary support when needed.
 Aside from behavior medication, you might want to consider the following supportive measures for your dog: